Water Science Forum

 Through raising funds and awareness in the UK, WaterAid works closely with many different groups such as schools, churches and service groups and associates.
 WaterAid also receives a great deal of support from members of the public who give regular donations through direct debit.
 As little as £2 a month can give a person safe water, sanitation and hygiene education.

-If you would like to get involved or would like more information please visit their web site or Tel: +44 (0) 20 7793 4500
+If you would like to get involved with WaterAid or would like more information please visit their website or Tel: +44 (0) 20 7793 4500.

 Keep in touch